Clearing advice for international students

 - Evidence you have accepted an unconditional offer of a place on a course.
 If the university has a Tier 4 Sponsor Licence, (only in rare circumstances will they not have this status) they will issue a Confirmation of Acceptance for Studies (CAS) which you will need to supply

-- An English language test certificate, if needed
+- An English language test certificate if required

 - Evidence you can afford to study and live in the UK